 Cody James appears to be the in-store brand of Boot Barn.
 It wasn’t hard to end up buying several Cody James merchandise.
 It was the first hat I picked up, and I liked it.
 I did try several others.

 My pull-up mask for COVID-19 reminds me a lot of a bandana.
-When I first started wearing, I thought it resembled a modern cowboy.
+When I started wearing it, I thought it resembled a modern cowboy.

-After dusting off my boots that I’ve had for 15 years, I decided to research what they were.
-Right now, I believe them to be anywhere from 34 to 51 years old.
+After dusting off the boots I have worn for 15 years, I decided to research what they were.
+Right now, I believe they are from 34 to 51 years old.
 This is much older than the 15 years I’ve had them for.

 Granted, Lucchese boots are better made, I would imagine, for their price tag.
 Here’s a video of how Lucchese boots are made.

 And while we’re on the subject, here’s a video on how cowboy hats are made.